Dave Tollefson

-David Timothy Tollefson (born May 19, 1981) is a former American football defensive end and outside linebacker.
-He was selected by the Green Bay Packers in the seventh round, with the 253rd pick of the 2006 NFL Draft.
-He played college football at Northwest Missouri State.
-Tollefson won two Super Bowls as a member of the New York Giants, defeating the New England Patriots in both Super Bowls.
+David Timothy Tollefson (born May 19, 1981) is an American former professional football player who was a defensive end and linebacker in the National Football League (NFL).
+He played college football for the Northwest Missouri State Bearcats and was selected by the Green Bay Packers in the seventh round of the 2006 NFL draft.
+Tollefson won two Super Bowls as a member of the New York Giants.

-Early years
+Early life

 Tollefson was born in Walnut Creek, California and attended Ygnacio Valley High School in Concord, playing football for head coach Tim Murphy and assistant coach Mike Ivankovich.
 He was a two-time All-League and All-City selection as a linebacker.
 He also played tight end.
 During his senior year, Tollefson transferred to Olympic High School and obtained his high school diploma.
 Tollefson earned a reputation as a blatant cheater on the offensive side of the ball and often got away with blatant holds and other dishonorable calamities.